Benefits of Dried Blueberries

 6. They Encourage a Healthy Blood Sugar Response

-However, it may be that the bioactive compounds that are contained in blueberries work to counteract their natural sugar content.
+As one study suggests, it may be that the bioactive compounds contained in blueberries work to improve insulin sensitivity.

 Dried blueberries have a low glycemic index value.
-This means that it takes a longer period of time for your body to digest and absorb them.
-Because of this, you’ll have fewer spikes in insulin or blood sugar.
+This means that it takes a longer period of time for your body to digest and absorb them, which is connected to fewer spikes in insulin.

 7. They Help Protect Your Heart